 University of Florida

 The University of Florida is located in Gainesville, FL.
-A member of the State University System of Florida, it is home to a large population of nearly 55,000 students.
+A member of the State University System of Florida, it is home to a large population of over 55,000 students.

 When you join this group of students, however, you won’t be just another face in the crowd.
 Instead, you’ll be supported by a dedicated body of faculty who want nothing more than to see you succeed as a professional, a student, and as a person.